 I need information about...

 4 noninvasive ways to fight breast cancer

-Lynn Canavan, M.D., breast surgeon on the medical staff at Baylor Regional Medical Center at Plano, outlines four simple, painless ways to detect and assess your risk for breast cancer.
+Lynn Canavan, M.D., breast surgeon on the medical staff at Baylor Scott & White Medical Center - Plano, outlines four simple, painless ways to detect and assess your risk for breast cancer.

 1. Family History and Genetic Testing

 Your family history of cancer—primarily breast and ovarian, but others too—has a lot to do with your breast cancer risk.